Qarj/cypress-service-client/README.md

 The `name` and `version` will be read from your `package.json`.

-Assuming your app name is `my-react-app` then in this example your `cypress/` folder will be zipped up and posted to http://localhost:3950/tests/dev/my-react-app along with the associated `version`.
+Assuming your app name is `my-react-app` then in this example your `cypress` folder will be zipped up and posted to http://localhost:3950/tests/dev/my-react-app along with the associated `version`.

 ```js
 const csc = require('cypress-service-client');